Olivia Zemor: 2004 European Parliament elections

-In the 2004 European Parliament elections, EuroPalestine ran a slate of 28 candidates in one French district, Ile-de-France, with Zemor at No. 4 on the list, following a surgeon, Christophe Oberlin, who “regularly conducts missions to Gaza,” at #1, and anti-Semitic comedian Dieudonné M'bala M'bala at #2.
-Reportedly, the Palestinian Delegate General to France, Leila Shahid, was “shocked” by the extremism of some of EuroPalestine's candidates.
-According to a Brookings Institution report, EuroPalestine's list “only received 50,000 votes overall (or 1.83 percent), far short of the number required to secure representative in Brussels, but it did much better in certain area of Ile-de-France, at times surpassing the Greens and the Communist Party in poor neighborhoods with a strong Arab presence.
-In its best showings, the Euro-Palestine got 10.75 percent in the small city of Garges-lès-Gonesse (Val d’Oise); 8.1 percent in Villetaneuse (Seine-Saint-Denis), 19 percent in the Val-Fourré neighborhood of Mantes-la-Jolie (Yvelines), famous for urban unrest and riots in the 1990s and again in 2005; and 20.33 percent in the Luth neighborhood in the Genevilliers (Hauts-de-Seine).”
+In the 2004 European Parliament elections, EuroPalestine ran a slate of 28 candidates in one French district, Ile-de-France, with Zemor at No. 4 on the list, following a surgeon, Christophe Oberlin, who "regularly conducts missions to Gaza," at #1, and anti-Semitic comedian Dieudonné at #2.
+Reportedly, the Palestinian Delegate General to France, Leila Shahid, was "shocked" by the extremism of some of EuroPalestine's candidates.
+According to a Brookings Institution report, EuroPalestine's list "only received 50,000 votes overall (or 1.83 percent), far short of the number required to secure representative in Brussels, but it did much better in certain area of Ile-de-France, at times surpassing the Greens and the Communist Party in poor neighborhoods with a strong Arab presence.
+In its best showings, the Euro-Palestine got 10.75 percent in the small city of Garges-lès-Gonesse (Val d'Oise); 8.1 percent in Villetaneuse (Seine-Saint-Denis), 19 percent in the Val-Fourré neighborhood of Mantes-la-Jolie (Yvelines), famous for urban unrest and riots in the 1990s and again in 2005; and 20.33 percent in the Luth neighborhood in the Genevilliers (Hauts-de-Seine)."

 Ariel Sharon's 2005 visit to France

 After the French Minister of Foreign Relations announced that Ariel Sharon would be visiting France in April 2004, EuroPalestine launched a campaign protesting the visit.
 Sharon's trip was cancelled.
-In Zemor's view, however, “the French government kept making concessions to Israel” and Nicolas Sarkozy, Jean-Pierre Raffarin and Michel Barnier were “astonishingly submissive to Israel and its Prime Minister Ariel Sharon, who did not miss a chance to insult France and the French.”
-She accused the French government of having a “double standard,” in that it “supports the creation of a Palestine State and welcomes a dying Arafat” but also “encourages Israel’s colonial and annexation policy.”
+In Zemor's view, however, "the French government kept making concessions to Israel" and Nicolas Sarkozy, Jean-Pierre Raffarin and Michel Barnier were "astonishingly submissive to Israel and its Prime Minister Ariel Sharon, who did not miss a chance to insult France and the French."
+She accused the French government of having a "double standard," in that it "supports the creation of a Palestine State and welcomes a dying Arafat" but also "encourages Israel's colonial and annexation policy."

 Chirac then invited Sharon to come to France following the 2005 Bastille Day celebrations.
 Zemor organized a large demonstration against the visit that took place in Paris on July 9, 2005.
-In an interview a few days before the protest, she complained that the French media were pro-Israel, saying that even “newspapers that define themselves as 'progressive', such as Le Monde and Libération,...refuse to give space to Israelis such as Tanya Reinhart, Emmanuel Farjoun and Ilan Ppappe, who openly oppose Israel’s colonial policy,” or to cover abuses committed by “far-right Zionist groups like Betar and the Jewish Defense League.”
-She further charged that “pro-Israeli pressure groups in France” have support in the media and government.
-She also maintained that Israel “wants the war to be extended in Iraq, Iran, Syria and Lebanon so that it can go on with the elimination of as many Palestinians as possible.”
+In an interview a few days before the protest, she complained that the French media were pro-Israel, saying that even "newspapers that define themselves as 'progressive', such as Le Monde and Libération,...refuse to give space to Israelis such as Tanya Reinhart, Emmanuel Farjoun and Ilan Ppappe, who openly oppose Israel's colonial policy," or to cover abuses committed by "far-right Zionist groups like Betar and the Jewish Defense League."
+She further charged that "pro-Israeli pressure groups in France" have support in the media and government.
+She also maintained that Israel "wants the war to be extended in Iraq, Iran, Syria and Lebanon so that it can go on with the elimination of as many Palestinians as possible."